jordisalvatella25/Undergraduate-Thesis-in-Physics/T_cell_expansion_in_3D/TCellExpansionOnActivatingFlatSurface3D_Simulation/README.md

 This directory contains the ***TCellExpansionOnActivatingFlatSurface3D*** simulation, designed to study **T Cell proliferation via contact-dependent activation, growth and mitosis on an adhesive flat surface**.

-This simulation follows the same modelling framework as the ***TCellExpansionInPorousMedium3D*** simulation, with only a few specific differences highlighted 🔸throughout the text🔸 (modified initial conditions and an additional monitoring steppable).
+This simulation follows the same modelling framework as the ***TCellExpansionInPorousMedium3D*** simulation, with some specific differences highlighted 🔸throughout the text🔸 (modified initial conditions and an additional monitoring steppable).

 ## **Modelling decisions**